 How does a tongue thrust or low tongue posture affect braces?

 The effects of tongue thrusting are similar to enlarged adenoids.
 The pressure placed on the front teeth can aggravate protrusion and spacing of the teeth.

 What is OrthoFi?

 OrthoFi is an online resource designed to help you personalize an affordable payment plan that will help you attain your orthodontic goals.
 Many patients want to achieve the attractive smile provided by orthodontic treatment, but hesitate to seek treatment because they are discouraged by the cost of traditional orthodontia.
 With the innovative OrthoFi system, you can explore a variety of payment options to find one that fits both your needs and your budget!
 Our team is pleased to feature OrthoFi at our modern dental practice as part of our ongoing commitment to superior care and to accommodate our patients.

 The online OrthoFi portal is straightforward and easy to understand and helps your orthodontic treatment become a reality.
 Click on the link below to create a new account or to log in to your existing account!

 If you have any questions about our orthodontic services, we invite you to contact our friendly team at All Kids Dental Pediatrics & Orthodontics today!
-Dr. Johnson and his orthodontic staff are excited to help you reach the goals you have for your smile with our comprehensive services and individualized care!
+Dr. Johnson and our orthodontic staff are excited to help you reach the goals you have for your smile with our comprehensive services and individualized care!
 We are happy to accommodate your unique needs and provide you with the care you need and deserve!